wp-plugins/bp-group-documents/readme.txt

 Documents can be edited and deleted either by the document owner or by the group administrator.
 Categories can be used to organize documents.
 Activity is logged in the main activity stream, and is also tied to the user and group activity streams.
-The site administrator can set filters on file extensions, set display options, and upload files via FTP.
+The site administrator can set filters on file extensions, set display options.
 Group members and moderators can receive email notifications at their option.
 The group administrator can decide if all members or only admins/moderators can upload documents (Since v0.5) User verification for Downloads: when a document is downloaded, a redirect page checks is the user is member of the group (in case of a private  or hidden groups) and only then the user can download the file.(Since v0.5)